daemonbsd56/nyx/README.md

 		# ./chroot-nyx

-*Note: Now you ere in chroot environmet, any command you run is happen in final Nyx system*
+*Note: Now you are in chroot environmet, any command you run is happen in final Nyx system*

 * Install package manager dirty way to install base system.
 Later scratchpkg get installed again and will tracked.